carlosedp/cluster-monitoring/Readme.md

 $ until kubectl get customresourcedefinitions servicemonitors.monitoring.coreos.com ; do date; sleep 1; echo ""; done
 $ until kubectl get servicemonitors --all-namespaces ; do date; sleep 1; echo ""; done

-$ kubectl apply -f manifests/ # This command sometimes may need to be done twice (to workaround a race condition).
+$ kubectl apply -f manifests/ # This command sometimes may need to be done twice (to workaround a race condition)
 ```

 If you get an error from applying the manifests, run the `make deploy` or `kubectl apply -f manifests/` again.
 Sometimes the resources required to apply the CRDs are not deployed yet.